postmanlabs/labs-docs/v6/postman/scripts/postman_sandbox_api_reference.md

 The `iterationData` object contains data from the data file provided during a collection run.

-* `pm.iterationData.get(variableName:String):function → *`: Returns a variable from the interation data with the specified name.
+* `pm.iterationData.get(variableName:String):function → *`: Returns a variable from the iteration data with the specified name.

 * `pm.iterationData.toObject():function → Object`: Returns the iteration data as an object.